abiglary1372/custom-object-detection--detectron2/README.md

 * run the script

 # Jupyter notebook
-if you don't want to go through the hassle of installing the dependencies just open the Jupyter notebook inside google collab
+if you don't want to go through the hassle of installing the dependencies just open the Jupyter notebook inside google colab